jurriaan/aico/ARCHITECTURE.md

 # `aico` Architecture

 This document provides a high-level overview of the `aico` codebase architecture.
-It is intended to give developers a mental map of the system's components and their responsibilities.
-For guidelines on *how* to write code for this project, please refer to `CONVENTIONS.md`.
+It provides a mental map of the system's components.
+For guidelines on *how* to write code for this project, refer to `CONVENTIONS.md`.

 ## Architectural Vision